joagre/ratatoskr/ideas/r.md

 `send` should continue to block.

 The last concurrency keyword is `self`.
-It is a sibling to `this` in classes, but it return tge `jid` for the currently running job.
+It is a sibling to `this` in classes, but it return the job id for the currently running job.

 The `std.concurrency` module also contains these functions: